GACOR4D

 What types of botulinum toxins are there in the market?

-Xeomin is often referred to as the "naked botulinum toxin" because it doesn't contain any additives, which might lessen the chances of developing resistance.
+German-formulated botulinum toxin type A is often referred to as the "naked botulinum toxin" because it doesn't contain any additives, which might lessen the chances of developing resistance.

 Book your Appointment Now!

-Botox Resistance and Xeomin Advantage in Singapore
+Botox Resistance and German-formulated botulinum toxin type A's Advantage in Singapore

 Botox resistance or botulinum toxin resistance occurs when the body's immune system recognizes the botulinum toxin as a foreign substance and produces antibodies to neutralize it.